Hausa animism: Music

 The kwaryar kidan ruwa consist of a few instruments.
 The one that often takes the role as lead instrument is the masakin kadawa, aka the ganga, a large half calabash played with the hands, typically by a female professional musician.
 The common second is the tulluwa, a small calabash that is inverted and floated in a larger calabash filled with water and beaten with a stick.
 It is typically played by non-professional female musicians.
 Usually only these two are used, but kazagin amada (kazagi for amada) may be used for the chorus and played by non-professional female musicians.
 It is a small hemispherical calabash inverted on the ground and played with two sticks.
 Two to four kazagi will be used at a time.

 There are two types of garaya, small and big.
 The big garaya has a 15 inch long exposed neck and a 20 inch long body, with an overall length of 35 inches.
 The neck ends in a two pronged fork inside the body, and the body is covered in skin from a gada (Crested Duiker).
 The wood parts are usually from the aliliba tree (Cordia abyssinica), and the gourd body is usually a zumbulutu or duma.
 The strings are artificial cat gut and pass over a compound bridge called a jaki (donkey), then tie to the forked end of the neck.
-A hole in the top of the skin at the garaya's lower end is strengthed by red goatskin.
+A hole in the top of the skin at the garaya's lower end is strengthened by red goatskin.
 It allows for the knots holding the string to be checked.
 The left hand holds the neck and stops the strings, the right hand plucks.
 The instrument itself sits in the lap, partially supported by its carrying strap.
 The small garaya is played with a cowhide plectrum, and the big one is played by two cowrie shells strung end to end.
 The garaya were originally associated with hunters.
 It is unknown when or why they became associated with the bori.
 The gimbri, a similar instrument used for bori in 1914 Tunis and Tripoli, may be a related instrument.